-WP Super Cache is a caching plugin and if email from it doesn’t make it to your inbox, you can miss out on notification from the Garbage Collector.
+WP Super Cache is a caching plugin, and if email from it doesn’t make it to your inbox, you can miss out on notifications from the Garbage Collector.

 In this guide, we’ll show you to fix the problem of email deliverability so that you are always updated about the status of the cache from your website.